 - Ministerial Orders

-For more information about plans and regulation of dam safety in Alberta, see the Dam Safety Regulatory Requirements section.
+For more information about plans and regulation of dam and canal safety in Alberta, see the Dam Safety Regulatory Requirements section.

 The Water Act is the primary statute that promotes conservation and management of water including its wise allocation and use.